DBH Deutsche Buch Handels GmbH & Co. KG: 2009

+2010s and 2020s

+Systems

 The DBH uses the same ERP system in all of its dependents but didn't conduct centralised purchasing up to now.
 Other than the competitor Thalia, so far the single dependents keep their origin firm's names.
 On the managements admission, the dependents shall keep their company profile as well.

 Like the other huge German bookstore chains (Thalia and Mayersche) the DBH uses the capacities of logistics and central warehouse of the German book wholesaler Libri.